 At the first appointment, the patient will fill out a history of past and present medical conditions, including medications, surgeries, and lifestyle.
 Deidre will spend 20-30 minutes with the patient, making a diagnosis and listening to the patient's chief complaint.
 An acupuncture treatment will follow.
 Acupuncture usually involves a series of weekly or biweekly treatments in the office.
 It’s common to have 4 to 12 treatments in total.
 Each visit includes an exam and an assessment of your current condition, the insertion of needles, and a discussion of self-care tips.
 Before the needles are placed, you will lie down on a comfortable surface.
 Depending on where the needles are to go, you will lie on your back or side.

 The needles are retained for approximately 30 minutes.
 Patients have described the sessions as pleasant and relaxing.

 Does insurance cover acupuncture?

 Some insurance companies cover a portion of the services.
-Deidre does take some insurance.
-Please call to inquire.
-She will provide you with a superbill so you can get reimbursed if she does not take your insurance.
+Deidre does not take insurance.
+She will provide you with a superbill so you can get reimbursed.
 Medicare does not cover acupuncture.
+Usually, the secondary does not cover anything Medicare does not cover